Are there any safety precautions I should take when handling the ink?

 - Be careful not to touch any ink when you handle the ink tanks, ink tank caps, and opened ink bottles or ink bottle caps.

-- Do not shake or squeeze the ink bottles.
+- Do not squeeze the ink bottles.

 - If ink spills, wipe it up immediately.
 To prevent the ink from spreading, blot the spill with a dry cloth, then wipe it with a damp cloth.
 The ink will be hard to remove once it has dried.